huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Onomatopoeia
 - [ ] Palindrome

-#### What year did the United States declar independence from England?
+#### What year did the United States declare independence from England?

 - [ ] 1066
 - [ ] 1215